Feature

 Between the final race of one season and the first race of the next, there’s an off-season lasting around 14 weeks.
 For the sake of simplicity, the narrative tends to portray the teams as spending this downtime designing their new car.
 While the teams will certainly be manufacturing their new car in this period, the reality is that car design typically started much earlier than that.

-The first principles of a 2024 car will have been laid down in the Autumn of 2022, with gradually more and more people and resources thrown at it until, by the summer of 2023, it’s the full focus of a design team.
+The first principles of a 2025 car will have been laid down in the autumn of 2023, with gradually more and more people and resources thrown at it until, by the summer of 2024, it’s the full focus of a design team.

-The cars that will be launched over the next few weeks will have had their design ‘frozen’ back in the Autumn of 2023, allowing manufacturing to begin (while the designers start work on their first upgrade package).
+Those cars will likely have had their design ‘frozen’ in that autumn, allowing manufacturing to begin while the designers start to work on their first upgrade package.

 YOU MIGHT ALSO LIKE